simonmichael/hledger/doc/PLAN-lots.md

     transaction balancing amounts.
 E.g. bare `-5 AAPL` on a lotful commodity becomes `-5 AAPL {$50} [2026-01-01] @ $55` with ptype:dispose.

-## Next
+## Next ?

-- clarify journalFinalise
-- clean up Lots.hs
+- disposal/gains-aware transaction balancing.
+  how are all these disposal tests passing ? do we need more realistic disposal tests involving gains ? test with real world journals. add disposal balancing step, per spec

 - pretty error messages
-- don't add lot subaccounts if they are already explicit
-- raise an error if the explicit lot subaccount is wrong
+- don't add lot subaccounts if they are already explicit; and raise an error if the explicit lot subaccount is wrong
-- disposal/gains-aware transaction balancing
-- infer acquisition cost from market price
-- infer disposal price from market price
 - update manual (hledger.m4.md)
 - read hledger lot syntax
 - print hledger lot syntax by default
 - print -o ledger output format
+- recognise some common commodity symbols as lotful ?
+- infer acquisition cost, disposal price from market price ?